mstksg/inCode/copy/entries/type-levels.md

 Now for a function within our business logic, let's write `takeBounded`, which *constricts* a `Bounded lim n a` to a `Bounded lim' q a` with a smaller limit `lim'`, where `q` is the weight of *all of the elements that fit in the new limit*.
-For example, if we had a bag of limit 15 with items weighing 4, 3, and 5 (total 12), but we wanted to `takeBounded` with a new limit 10, we would take the 4 and 3 items, but leave behind the 5 item, to get a new total weight of 7.
+For example, if we had a bag of limit 15 containing items weighing 4, 3, and 5 (total 12), but we wanted to `takeBounded` with a new limit 10, we would take the 4 and 3 items, but leave behind the 5 item, to get a new total weight of 7.

 It'd be nice to have a helper data type to existentially wrap the new `q`
 weight: